jsmolka/blog/content/posts/workin/index.md

 }
 ```

-I have consumed a fair amount of training related content this year and decided to focus on workouts used in polarized training.
+I have consumed a fair amount of training-related content this year and decided to focus on workouts used in polarized training.
 Many of these intervals have been tested in studies by Stephen Seiler and Bent Rønnestad.
 I ended up with [13 unique workouts and a few variations of each](https://github.com/jsmolka/workin/blob/master/src/stores/data/workouts.js):

 ```js
 workout('4 x 8', [